fedora-infra/fedora-messaging/docs/contributing.rst

 Python Support
 --------------
-fedora-messaging supports Python 2.7 and Python 3.6 or greater.
+fedora-messaging supports Python 3.6 or greater.
 This is automatically enforced by the continuous integration (CI) suite.

 Code Style